sraone13/Prometheus-Grafana/Prometheus-installing.md

 # Prometheus Installation on Kubernetes (Using Helm)

 ### Step 1: Setup Kubernetes Cluster
-Ensure Kubernetes cluster is up and running.
+Ensure Kubernetes cluster is up and running. and install helm

 ### Step 2: Add Prometheus Helm Repository
 ```